 Work details were sent out on a daily basis.
 Each day, the American doctors gave a list of names to the Japanese of POWs healthy enough to work.
 If the quota of POWs needed to work could not be met, the Japanese put those POWs who were sick but could walk, to work.
 Many of these men returned to the camp from work details only to die.
 The death rate among the POWs reached 50 men dying a day.
 To get out of the camp, Garratt volunteered and was selected to go out on a bridge-building detail.
 The prisoners on this detail rebuilt the bridges that had been destroyed as the Filipino and American forces retreated into the Bataan Peninsula.

-While he was on the work detail, his parents received two messages from the War Department.
-The first came in May 1942.
+While he was on the work detail, his parents received a message from the War Department in May 1942.

 “Dear Mrs. E. Royalty: